Oneflow-Inc/oneflow/README.md

     ```
     For more information on this, please refer to [pypi 镜像使用帮助](https://mirror.tuna.tsinghua.edu.cn/help/pypi/)

   - Support for latest stable version of CUDA will be prioritized.
 Please upgrade your Nvidia driver to version 440.33 or above and install `oneflow_cu102` if possible.
-For more information, please refer to [CUDA compatibility documentation](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

   - CPU-only OneFlow is not available for now.